Open In Colab Open in Kaggle

 content_review(f"{feedback_prefix}_continual_learning")

-Section 1: Catastrophic forgetting#
+Section 1: Catastrophic Forgetting#

 • Catastrophic forgetting occurs when a neural network, or any machine learning model, forgets the information it previously learned upon learning new data.
 This is particularly problematic in scenarios where a model needs to perform well across multiple types of data or tasks that evolve over time.